Pomegranate: benefits, dosage, contraindications

 Effects of pomegranate juice consumption on blood pressure and lipid profile in patients with type 2 diabetes: A single-blind randomized clinical trial.

-Preliminary clinical research shows that consuming 240 ml of pomegranate juice per day for one month improves endothelial dysfunction in adolescents with metabolic syndrome compared to consuming 240 ml of grape juice per day.
-Two more recent studies, including a systematic review, have analyzed the effects of pomegranate, specifically pomegranate peel extract, on risk factors for metabolic syndrome and related disorders, such as non-alcoholic fatty liver disease (NAFLD). a0 A supplementation of 1500 mg of pomegranate peel extract, combined with a low-calorie diet, showed significant improvement in several metabolic parameters in patients with NAFLD.
-These improvements include reductions in body weight, waist circumference, body mass index, systolic and diastolic blood pressure, total cholesterol, triglycerides, LDL-cholesterol, and fasting blood sugar.
-There was also an improvement in HDL cholesterol levels and a reduction in hepatic steatosis and stiffness.
-The systematic review found similar results, showing that pomegranate may be beneficial for reducing body weight, blood pressure, blood sugar, triglycerides, total cholesterol, and LDL-cholesterol.
-Moreover, it can increase HDL-cholesterol levels (good cholesterol) and improve insulin resistance.
-These results suggest that pomegranate could be an interesting supplement in the management of metabolic syndrome and associated disorders.
+Preliminary clinical research shows that consuming 240 mL of pomegranate juice per day for one month improves endothelial dysfunction in adolescents with metabolic syndrome compared with consuming 240 mL of grape juice per day.
+Two more recent studies, including a systematic review, analyzed the effects of pomegranate—particularly pomegranate peel extract—on risk factors for metabolic syndrome and related disorders such as non-alcoholic fatty liver disease (NAFLD).
+Supplementation with 1500 mg of pomegranate peel extract, combined with a hypocaloric diet, demonstrated a significant improvement in several metabolic parameters in patients with NAFLD.
+These improvements include reductions in body weight, waist circumference, body mass index (BMI), systolic and diastolic blood pressure, total cholesterol, triglycerides, LDL cholesterol, and fasting blood glucose.
+There was also an increase in HDL cholesterol levels and a reduction in hepatic steatosis and stiffness.
+The systematic review found similar results, showing that pomegranate may be beneficial for reducing body weight, blood pressure, blood glucose, triglycerides, total cholesterol, and LDL cholesterol.
+In addition, it may increase HDL cholesterol (the good cholesterol) levels and improve insulin resistance.
+These results suggest that pomegranate could be a valuable adjunct in the management of metabolic syndrome and associated disorders.

 Posologie